11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 1. Play Crunchy Carrot and Floppy Bunny

-Teach children to learn to relax their bodies and pay mindful attention to what it feels like to have tight versus relaxed muscles.
+Teach children to learn to relax their bodies through the muscle relaxation game.
+Help them pay mindful attention to what it feels like to have tight versus relaxed muscles.

 How did we play Crunchy Carrot and Floppy Bunny?